-At the end of the Thesis semester, students who have successfully written and defended their thesis will publish their final draft to UCF STARS, an online database of all research theses completed by UCF students.
-Students looking for examples of what a published thesis looks like are encouraged to use UCF STARS as a resource as they work towards completing their thesis.
+At the end of the Thesis semester, students who have successfully written and defended their thesis will publish their final draft to UCF Showcase of Text, Archives, Research & Scholarship (STARS), an online database of all research theses completed by UCF researchers.
+Students looking for examples of what a published thesis looks like are encouraged to use the Honors Undergraduate Theses collection in STARS as a resource as they work towards completing their thesis.